Bloodaxe Books 1978-2018: Forty Years of Poetry with an Edge

 Imtiaz Dharker at an exhibition of the drawings included in her first Bloodaxe title, Postcards from god (1997).
 Her artwork forms an integral part of all her books.

-1997: Bloodaxe splits its operation: Neil Astley takes editorial, rights and publicity to Northumberland (first Elrington, then Otterburn), Simon Thirsk moves finance, sales and marketing (with Alison Davis) to Bala in North Wales, and Littlehampton Book Services take over distribution.
+1997: Bloodaxe splits its operation: editorial, rights and publicity move to Northumberland (first Elrington, then Otterburn) and finance, sales and marketing to Bala in North Wales, with Littlehampton Book Services taking over distribution.
 John Agard joins Bloodaxe with From the Devil’s Pulpit, Jean ‘Binta’ Breeze with On the Edge of an Island, Ruth Fainlight with Sugar-Paper Blue, and Barry MacSweeney with The Book of Demons.
 Imtiaz Dharker’s Postcards from god is her first UK publication.
 Bloodaxe’s New Blood poets tour launches Roddy Lumsden’s debut, Yeah Yeah Yeah, and Maura Dooley’s Making for Planet Alice showcases a new generation of women poets.
 Selima Hill publishes Violet.
 Tomas Tranströmer’s New Collected Poems updates his output.
 Denise Levertov dies at 76, before completing her final collection, later published as This Great Unknowing: Last Poems.

 Elena Shvarts reading outdoors at Tsarskoe Selo, near St Petersburg, during the British-Russian Poetry Festival in May 1998.